Chatelo/rust_counter_mcp/README.md

+# MCP IMPLEMENTATION IN RUST - TUTORIAL by Chatelo.

-# Step 1: Project Setup
+## Step 1: Project Setup

 Let's start by creating a new Rust project.
 In your terminal, run: